 Books and Articles

-Cover Image of Large Scale Ceramics Large Scale Ceramics:
+Cover Image of Large Scale Ceramics Large Scale Ceramics

 Large Scale Ceramics demand a number of considerations that don't necessarily concern most ceramicists.
 Questions about the size of kiln needed, construction over an extended period of time, designing for a specific site, assembling, weatherproofing and installation are all things that must be thought about.
 In this book, Jim Robison discusses all of these points as well as giving pointers as to getting and handling commissions.